Connect to Salesforce

 Contact the 10Duke Integration Support team to get started with the integration and get support with the setup needed in Salesforce.

 The integration also requires setup and configurations at the 10Duke Enterprise end, which are handled by the 10Duke Integration Support team.
-This includes enabling the Integration Service component for your deployment, and defining the connection between the component and 10Duke Enterprise as an OAuth client application, which you will see in the 10Duke SysAdmin tool.

 Custom license grant object